kkeri/logic-interpreters/02-prop-pos-trace/README.md

 Finally an example that clarifies the role of backpropagation.

 Without clearing the environment `[a b]`, let's enter the atom `a`.
-The third case of the `reduce` function matches the arguments.
+The fourth case of the `reduce` function matches the arguments.

 ~~~haskell
   reduce (Or a b) c =